Ericsson/paf/doc/man/pafd.8.md

 documentation and is not seen in the by clients to the Pathfinder server.

+The max idle time for Pathfinder Protocol v3 clients may be controlled on a per-domain basis by configuring a dictionary *idle* with either/both of the *max* and *min* keys.

-The default max client idle time (in seconds) may by configured by adding a *max_idle_time* key to the domain dictionary.
-The default is 30 seconds.
-The actual maximum idle time may be lower (e.g., if a client has published services with a low time-to-live [TTL]).
+*max* represents an upper bound for the maximum idle time (in seconds) that will ever be employed for any client.
+This maximum value is also used as the initial value for clients connecting to that domain.
+The actual maximum idle time may be lower (e.g., if a client has published services with a low time-to-live [TTL]). *max* default is 30 seconds.

+*min* represents a lower bound for the maximum idle time.
+The default value is 4 seconds. *min* may not be set lower than 1 second.

 Each element of the *sockets* list is a socket.
 A socket is either the address in the form of a string (in XCM format), or a dictionary,